+In addition to the changes in the categories for education and occupation, it is to be noted that the new occupation code no longer records any information about the occupational status.
 Table 4.1 compares the contents of the new and the old occupation codes.
-In addition to the changes in the categories for education and occupation, it is to be noted that the new occupation code no longer records any information about the occupational status, but now contains new information about agency work and fixed-term contracts.

-Table 4.1 Contents of the new and the old occupation codes